ondrovic/ollama-git-commit/README.md

 ```

 ## Technical Details

+- **Dependency Injection Architecture**: The tool now uses comprehensive dependency injection throughout all commands and services

+  - **CLI Commands**: All CLI commands accept `getConfig` dependency and use active configuration instead of environment variables
+  - **Config Commands**: All config subcommands use dependency injection instead of direct singleton access for better testability
+  - **Test Commands**: All test commands use dependency injection with proper active config integration
+  - **Service Factory**: ServiceFactory provides centralized creation of all services with consistent configuration
+  - **Active Config Priority**: The tool prioritizes active configuration over environment variables for better consistency

 - **Dependency Injection Pattern**: The `ModelsCommand` and related commands now use a constructor signature of `(ollamaService?: IOllamaService, logger?: ILogger)`.
 This allows you to inject a pre-configured or mock service for testing, or let the command create its own default instance for convenience.
 - **OllamaService Instantiation**: All usages of `OllamaService` now explicitly pass logger and configuration parameters.
 Allowing an undefined service is a common and viable pattern for CLI tools and libraries, as it enables both flexibility and testability.
 For larger projects, consider centralizing service instantiation for consistency.